In this article, I would like to share with all readers about my experience so far working as a freelance electronics engineer.

 I got told I should get an accountant to go through my expenses and certify that everything is correct.
 This way the chances of avoiding a deeper government inspection will be greatly reduced.

-To perform the craft of creating electronic devices, some tools are required to assemble, test and modify circuits.
+To perform the craft of creating electronic devices as a freelance electronics engineer, some tools are required to assemble, test and modify circuits.

 Trying to fit a whole toolkit of electronic measurement and testing tools in a single suit case with a weight limit of 23Kg + hand luggage is not impossible.